Are there any days my trash or recycle carts will not be collected?

 When can I set out my trash and recycle?

-Collier County Ordinance 99-51, Section 7, states that trash and recycling must be placed curbside before 6:00 a.m. the day of collection.
+Collier County Ordinance 2015-38, Section 6, states that trash and recycling must be placed curbside before 6:00 a.m. the day of collection.
 You may set your trash and recycling curbside after 6:00 p.m. the night before your collection day.
-Your trash and recycling carts must be removed from the curbside no later than 6:00 p.m. the day of collection.
+Your trash and recycling carts must be removed from the curbside no later than 6:00 a.m. the day after collection.
 There is no set time for pickup, only set days.
 During the holidays and peak season, collection may be later or earlier than normal.
-Placing trash and recycling carts curbside before 6:00 p.m. the day before collection and /or failure to remove the carts from the curbside by 6:00 p.m. the day of collection may result in fine.
+Placing trash and recycling carts curbside before 6:00 p.m. the day before collection and /or failure to remove the carts from the curbside by 6:00 a.m. the day after collection may result in fine.

 Where are the Recycling Drop-off centers located and when are they open?